 11. Rose Sword Plant

 The Rose Sword Plant is a variant of the Amazon Sword plant that has a range of colors from green, brown, pink, to red.
 New leaves will start out as pink or bronze and will eventually turn to bright or dark green as they mature.
-They are just as easy to take care of Amazon Swords, but will require a bit stronger lighting in order to bring out the best colors.
-They will thrive and grow with low-light however.
+They are just as easy to take care of Amazon Swords, but will require a bit stronger lighting conditions in order to bring out the best colors.
+However, they will thrive and grow in low light conditions.
 Most red plants tend to require higher lighting which is why they don’t make this list.
-This is one type of plant you can get that gets you the red, but won’t require higher light or CO2 injections.
+This is one type of plant you can get that gets you the red, but won’t require higher light conditions or CO2 injections.

 12. Water Sprite